Battle of Amba Aradam: Battle

-On the afternoon of 12 February, a large Ethiopian force streamed down the western slopes of Amba Aradam and attacked the 3rd CC.NN.
+On the afternoon of 12 February, a large Ethiopian force moved down the western slopes of Amba Aradam and attacked the 3rd CC.NN.
 Division "21 Aprile".
 The Blackshirts were held up, but the Pusteria Division continued its advance towards Hintalo.
 The near-continuous and persistent air and artillery bombardment of the Ethiopian positions had sapped the Ethiopians of much of their will to resist.

-On the evening of 14 February, the Italian pincers were about to snap shut.
-As the encircling forces reached specified positions, they formed up, re-grouped, and positioned their artillery for the final assault.
+On the evening of 14 February, as the Italian encircling forces reached specified positions, they formed up, re-grouped, and positioned their artillery for the final assault.

 By the morning of 15 February, under cover of darkness and dense cloud, the Italians completed the encirclement of Amba Aradam.
-When daylight came and the clouds lifted, the Ethiopians were reinvigorated by the sight of their predicament.
-They swarmed down the western slopes of Amba Aradam towards Addi Kolo.
-The Ethiopians attacked the Italians at the western base of Amba Aradam again and again.
-But the Italian artillery and air power negated the fury of the Ethiopian assault.
+When daylight came and the clouds lifted, the Ethiopians attacked down the western slopes of Amba Aradam towards Addi Kolo, but the Italian artillery and air power blunted the Ethiopian assault.
 By darkness, the battle was practically over.

-Ras Mulugeta guessed that the Italians would take Amba Aradam by first attacking "The Priest's Hat".
-He guessed wrong.
-The Italians attacked and secured the lightly held Ethiopian positions on "The Herringbone" which made defence of the "Priest's Hat" untenable.
+Ras Mulugeta guessed that the Italians would take Amba Aradam by first attacking "The Priest's Hat", but in fact The Italians attacked and secured the lightly held Ethiopian positions on "The Herringbone" which made defence of the "Priest's Hat" untenable.
 For political reasons, the 1st CC.NN.
 Division "23 Marzo" was given the honour of hoisting the Italian flag atop Amba Aradam.

 The Ethiopians had managed to create a break in the Italian line around Addi Kolo.
 Through this break, the army of Ras Mulugeta made its escape as it fell back towards Amba Alagi and Sokota.
 Mulugeta planned to reassemble his forces around Amba Alagi.

 Aftermath

-Badoglio unleashed the full power of the Italian Air Force on the fleeing army of Ras Mulugeta.
-For four consecutive days, forty tons of mustard gas was dropped on the hapless fugitives.
+The Italian Air Force harried the fleeing army of Ras Mulugeta, dropping forty tons of mustard gas on the retreating Ethiopians over four days.
 In addition to this, the local Azebu Galla were bribed by the Italians to attack the Ethiopian stragglers.

 Tadessa Mulugeta, Ras Mulugeta's son, was the asmach on Amba Aradam.
 He was killed in an action against a party of Galla and his body was mutilated by them.
-When Ras Mulugeta received news of this outrage, he turned back and was killed by a strafing plane.
-Attacked from both above and from the ground, what was left of the army of Ras Mulugeta dissolved.
+When Ras Mulugeta received news of this, he turned back and was killed by a strafing plane.
+Attacked from the air and from the ground, what was left of the army of Ras Mulugeta dissolved.

-Badoglio now turned his attention from the Ethiopian right back to the Ethiopian centre and Ras Kassa and Ras Seyoum.
-It was time to finish what had been started at the First Battle of Tembien.
-The result was the Second Battle of Tembien.
+Badoglio now turned his attention from the Ethiopian right back to the Ethiopian centre and Ras Kassa and Ras Seyoum, resulting in the Second Battle of Tembien.